nv-morpheus/Morpheus/docs/source/loaders/core/fsspec_loader.md

 ## Filesystem Spec Loader

 [DataLoader](../../modules/core/data_loader.md) module is configured to use this loader function.
-It is responsible for loading data from external sources using the fsspec library, and returns the updated ControlMessage object with payload as MessageMeta, which contains dataframe (with filenames).
+It is responsible for loading data from external sources using the fsspec library, and returns the updated ControlMessage object with payload as MessageMeta, which contains DataFrame (with filenames).

 ### Example Loader Configuration